AllenRodi/AuraBot/README.md

 ### Why AuraBot?

 Many mood-tracking apps on the market aren’t optimized for ADHD and anxiety needs, particularly on interactive platforms like Discord, where community and privacy can coexist.
-AuraBot aims to fill this gap by prioritizing:
+AuraBot aims to fill this gap by prioritizing the following:

 - **Accessibility**: AuraBot is designed to be free and easy to use, without the subscriptions or therapist access codes often required by other apps.
 - **Privacy & Security 🔒**: User data is stored securely, with features like encryption and screen-reader compatibility to ensure inclusivity and protection.